vortexntnu/software-learning-period/README.md

 ### Task 2.2 Writing a publisher (Python)

 Once your package has been created you should rename your src folder to scripts and create a new python file inside your new scripts folder.
-It is important to add the shebang "#!/usr/bin/env python" at the top of you python file.
-This is used to tell the kernel which interpreter should be used to run the commands present in the file.
+It is important to add the shebang "#!/usr/bin/env python3" at the top of you python file.
+This is used to tell the kernel (linux core) which interpreter should be used to run the commands present in the file.
 Once the shebang is added you can write your script, but you will need to make it an executable before being able to use either python3 or rosrun to execute your python file.
 This can be done by using the "chmod -x" command.

 ```
-chmod -x [filname]
+chmod -x [filename]
 ```

 Example: